 - wound healing

 3. Bee Propolis

-- USDA CERTIFIED ORGANIC – Maintaining high standards of purity is of paramount importance to us – GREENBOW Organic Bee Pollen is certified by the USDA to be 100% organic – Non-GMO, Kosher Certified, Gluten Free – No additives, preservatives, colors or flavors
+- USDA CERTIFIED ORGANIC – Maintaining high standards of purity is of paramount importance to us – GREENBOW Organic Bee Pollen is certified by the USDA to be 100% organic – Non-GMO, Kosher Certified, Halal, Gluten Free – No additives, preservatives, colors or flavors

 Bees make propolis to seal cracks and crevices in the hive - much like humans use sealants and grout to seal windows and bathtubs.
 Propolis is a mixture of just two substances: bee saliva (yes, bees have saliva!) and tree resin.

 Interestingly, this super simple formula results in a substance that is full of amino acids, polyphenols, natural steroids and has powerful antimicrobial and antibiotic properties.
 Bee propolis is not a new treatment - archaeological evidence indicates that this treatment has been used to treat humans since 350 BC.

 The National Institutes of Health reports that bee propolis is commonly used for upper respiratory infections, colds, infections with flu-like symptoms, wound healing, burn treatment, skin eczema, herpes simplex, dermatitis, candida (yeast overgrowth), parasitic infections, and even as an aid to fight cancer and tumors.

 - For cats, bee propolis can also cure